kanaverse/kana-paper/paper.md

 kana's key innovation lies in its use of modern web technologies to perform the analysis directly in the browser.
 This eliminates the difficulties of software installation and makes the analysis accessible to a non-programming audience.
-At the same time, we retain all the benefits of client-side operations, namely:
+At the same time, we retain all the benefits of client-side operation, namely:

 - No dependency on a backend server, which greatly simplifies application deployment and maintenance for developers.
   For example, we do not need any monitoring, scaling, hardening, or other DevOps processes typically associated with a backend architecture.